MillieClare/MailOnline/README.md

 ```
 #### build-container-sync

-Expected:
+##### Expected:
 ```
 remove semicolon :)
 ```

-Actual:
+##### Actual:
 ```
 remove semicolon :)
 ```

-The API is functioning as expected.
-In http-parser and docker-iojs where there are issues that the function found that aren't listed, these are found in the pull requests in the repo.
-This is because the API includes pull requests with issues, even if there are issues that aren't pull requests.
+From reading, the github API returns pull requests as well as issues.
+Paired with pagination, this means the lists won't match up, but looking at both issues and pull requests on the site gives equivalent results.

 ### Intermediate loading state

-I'm not sure how to test for this.
+I'm not sure how to test formally for this.
 I can see it loading.
 Then it disappears after it has the information.

 ### Handle errors while requesting the API by logging to the console

 The API works as expected while online.
 To test if the errors get logged to the console, I ran the function while not connected to the internet.
 I also expect this to happen if the Github site was down.

-Expected:
+#### Expected:
 ```
 Get list of repos failed
 ```
+logged to console.

-Actual:
+#### Actual:
 ```
 Get list of repos failed
 ```
+logged to console.

 The 'Loading...' also didn't change.

 ### Only request issues once per repository

-To check that the request would only run once, I checked the Network tab under the Inspector (Google Chrome) to see what requests are being made.
+Checked the Network tab under the Inspector (Google Chrome) to see what requests are being made.
 When each repository is clicked, it doesn't matter how many times it is clicked, the request only runs once for that repository.